 - Create an unusual image, graph or chart that to complement your extraordinary post.

 - Don’t use exact match keyword anchor text or multiple link spam within your post.

 - Link to a related Clickfire post if the opportunity exists.

-- Make sure that your best stuff is unique and hasn’t been or been scheduled to be published elsewhere.
+- Make sure that your extraordinary post is unique and won’t be published elsewhere.